gandm/language-babel/README.md

 ##Advanced Useage

-By using trhe ATOM settings panel for language-babel you can control many of the operations of the transpiler.
+By using the ATOM settings panel for language-babel you can control many of the operations of the transpiler.

 ###Transpile On Save